What Is Education Verification and Why Is It Important? 24 May 2018

 One area that commonly gets an extra dose of padding on resumes is the education section.
-That’s why it’s so important to screen your applicants and verify their education.
+That’s why it’s so important to screen your applicants and verify their education as part of a preemployment screening.
 You can’t afford to skip this step.
+Background checks aren’t just about checking someone’s criminal record.
 Applicants who lie about their education can cause serious repercussions for your business.
 How so?

 Back in 2007, the Dean of Admissions at Massachusetts Institute of Technology had to resign after it was discovered that she lied about her educational credentials on her resume.
 She claimed to have degrees from three different academic institutions.
 In reality, she didn’t have any degrees from any institution.
 This realization was embarrassing for the institution, and it disappointed and broke the trust of the M.I.T. community.

 This isn’t the first time this has happened and it won’t be the last.
 There are countless cases of employees in prominent positions that have lied about their educational credentials on their resumes.
 Not only do they embarrass the company and tarnish its reputation, they can also cost them a lot of money.
 The company will have to spend even more resources finding and hiring a replacement.

 Another danger of hiring someone who lies about their educational background is that they may be more likely to lie about issues at work.
 This could mushroom into larger issues, even ending in a lawsuit.
 Therefore, screening an applicant’s education could prevent huge losses for your company.